-At this factor in our lives, I get it: Who wishes some other cherry cake recipe?
+At this point in our lives, I get it: Who wishes some other cherry cake recipe?

-Cherries are like melons, cucumbers, and, most fittingly, the most up-to-date stone result in that they’re quality eaten raw.
-Cobblers and coffee desserts are satisfactory due to the fact you need a relatively inoffensive batter to allow the cherries to shine thru; however, they may be, well, boring.
+Cherries are like melons, cucumbers, and, most fittingly, the most up-to-date stone fruit in that they’re quality eaten raw.
+Cobblers and coffee desserts are satisfactory due to the fact you need a relatively inoffensive batter to allow the cherries to shine through; however, they may be, well, boring.

-When I decided I wanted to make a cake using this summertime’s fantastic cherries, already in farmers markets earlier than I’m familiar with, I desired to depend upon that trick of using almond cream as the base to decorating the aroma of the cherries themselves.
+When I decided I wanted to make a cake using this summer’s fantastic cherries, already in farmers markets earlier than I’m familiar with, I decided to rely on that trick of using almond cream as the base to enhance the aroma of the cherries themselves.
 The first cake was appropriate.
-However, I fast realized that in place of the ones rainbow cookies from years in the past, I without a doubt wanted the chewy density that almond paste — now not marzipan, which has loads more sugar and is used for redecorating extra than eating — brings to baked items.
+However, I fast realized that in place of the ones rainbow cookies from years in the past, I without a doubt wanted the chewy density that almond paste — now not marzipan, which has loads more sugar and is used for decorating more than eating — brings to baked items.
 I baked the cake with it, adding no more sugar because the paste is sweet sufficient and using the most effective flour necessary to qualify it as a cake.
 The result was like almond paste in cake shape: chewy, dense, and pleasantly crumbly, no longer crisp.

 Cherry-Almond Upside Down Cake